digital-asset/daml/docs/source/support/roadmap.rst

   Improved support for the workflows of upgrading contracts that already exist on the ledger.
 ..
 ..  `Read more on GitHub <https://github.com/digital-asset/TODO>`__.
-- **Tools for static visualisation**
+- **Tools for visualisation**

   Tools that allow users to visualise the static workflow and lifecycle of contracts.
 ..
 ..  `Read more on GitHub <https://github.com/digital-asset/TODO>`__.
 - **Improve app portability between DAML ledgers**